 Piriformis syndrome is a condition in which the piriformis muscle becomes tight or spasms, and irritates the sciatic nerve.
 This causes pain in the buttocks region and may even result in referred pain in the lower back and thigh.
 Patients often complain of pain deep within the hip and buttocks, and for this reason, piriformis syndrome has also been referred to as "Deep Buttock" syndrome.

 If you suffer from piriformis syndrome or are seeking to prevent its occurrence it is important to follow the information in this article.
 In addition, adding a few simple stretches to your fitness program will also help.
-To get started on a safe and effective stretching routine learn more about The Stretching Handbook and how it can improve your fitness.
+To get started on a safe and effective stretching routine that's just right for you, check out the Ultimate Guide to Stretching & Flexibility.

 Anatomy of the Piriformis Muscle